GuidoKiener/linux-usbtmc/README.md

 Note: The READ_STATUS_BYTE ioctl clears the SRQ condition but it has no effect on the status byte of the device.

+New for IVI: The returned stb (type __u8) designates a previous SRQ when bit 6 is set.
+Note that if more file handles are opened to the same instrument, all file handles will receive the same status byte with SRQ bit set.

 ### Support for receiving USBTMC-USB488 SRQ notifications with fasync